rfspencer/DungeonEngine/ProjectTwo/README.md

 The **TILE_ID** parameter is what is used to track the player's location.
 The Map can pass that location off to the GameState or World, not sure which yet.

+Use Windows Console API to draw to the screen.
+Consider making supporting Mac console.

 #### Hero Classes
 - Rogue: Chance to see traps, monsters, loot within a radius.
 Sneak attack.